-However, this design choice does not mean the Joy-Con controllers are completely incompatible with the Switch Lite.
-In fact, with the right accessories and a few tips, you can play with the Switch Lite in tabletop mode and control it via the Joy-Con controllers.
+However, this design choice does not mean Joy-Con controllers are completely incompatible with the Switch Lite.
+In fact, with the right accessories and a few tips, you can play with the Switch Lite in tabletop mode and control it via Joy-Con controllers.
 Here’s how to use Joy-Con controllers on the Nintendo Switch Lite.

-How to connect Joy-Cons to the Nintendo Switch Lite
+Before you connect Joy-Cons to the Nintendo Switch Lite

 They come in packs of one or two with Joy-Con straps for horizontal play.
 We recommend getting the two-pack as this will let you play all Switch games with the Joy-Cons since some do not support single Joy-Con play.